What I bring#

 After Nielsen purchased Sentrant, our team moved to Toronto where I led our team’s cloud migration initiative in addition to my service ownership.
 I learned a ton about AWS, the services available there, and infrastructure as code, and I shared information with the team.

-I then went on to work for a consulting firm called Redspace and provided devops and cloud architecture on over a dozen projects for clients such as NewsCorp, Sony, and ViacomCBS (now Paramount), I took part in interviewing new hires, and I created and presented knowledge shares about AWS and cloud development.
+I then went on to work for a consulting firm called Redspace and provided devops and cloud architecture on over a dozen projects for clients such as NewsCorp, Sony, and ViacomCBS (now Paramount).
+I also interviewed new prospects and created and presented knowledge shares about AWS and cloud development.
 A career highlight and premier exemplar of my engineering ability, I created a service that increases ad revenue for Paramount from scratch and scaled it to billions of requests per day.
 I was the solution architect, sole developer, and SRE for over a year on that project.

 I bring a unique energy to the teams I join; I have a relaxed demeanour and a great sense of humour, an insatiable hunger for knowledge and passion for development, and I love learning about and through other people.
 I intentionally bring the curiosity of a beginner everywhere because I know the value of asking questions.